nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * The project’s name, which must be *unique*.
 Case sensitive.
 * `-e client_email`
     * The email of the client who submitted this project.
-Note that this client does not need to exist in Mycelium.
+Note that this client does not need to exist in :mushroom:Mycelium.

 **Optional Arguments**